Part 17: Ground-based SSA with EOIR

 Summary

 This was an introduction to the STK software's EOIR capability.
-You modeled, simulated, and analyzed a Maui Space Surveillance Complex (MSSC) 1.6 meter (m) telescope at the Air Force Maui Optical Station (AMOS) observatory in Maui, Hawaii, that tracked a polar satellite in LEO.
+You modeled, simulated, and analyzed the MSSC's 1.6-meter AEOS telescope at the AMOS observatory in Maui, Hawaii, that tracked a polar satellite in LEO.
 You set your Sensor object attached to the ground site to use the EOIR capability.
-You set spatial, spectral, optical, and radiometric properties.
-Using the EOIR sensor scene you obtained data on stars and the LEO satellite.
+You set its spatial, spectral, optical, and radiometric properties.
+Using the EOIR sensor scene, you obtained data on stars and the LEO satellite.
 You became familiar with satellite EOIR shape configurations and attitude issues.
-Using EOIR configuration, you applied MODTRAN atmospheric changes to your analysis.
+Using the EOIR configuration, you applied atmospheric changes to your analysis.
 You created a custom graph and graphed the various changes to your analysis.